 Skip to main content

-Some not-for-profits can get resident withholding tax (RWT) exemptions.
-This means they do not have RWT deducted from interest and dividends they get from banks or other financial institutions.
+Some not-for-profits can get a resident withholding tax (RWT) exemption.
+This means they do not have RWT deducted from interest and dividends they get from payers such as banks or other financial institutions.

 Who can apply for an exemption